h3nnn4n/colosseum/colosseum/games/food_catcher/DOCS.md

 - `heal`: Heals an actor at a base.
 Each unity of food heals one unity of health, until max health is reached.
-The agent needs to be on top of the base to be able to depoist.
+The agent needs to be on top of the base to be able to deposit.
+There is a tolerance of 0.1 units.
   ```
   {
     "actor_id:" "bar",